pramnora/bat/README.md

 **CLS** - clear the console screen
 **ECHO** text - ECHO's to the console screen whatever text is being written after the ECHO command statement
+**ECHO.** - The ECHO commands statement preceeded with a dot: (.)...means output a vertical blank line inside of the console screen

 -etc.